-Concerning capacity-building activities a project has started in 2016 where an Austrian environmental NGO hasis developeding a capacity-building programme focussing on administrative authorities dealing with environmental procedures ("KOMM Recht").
-The follow-up project "KOMM Recht reloaded" focussed on legal questions in relation to the requirements on access to justice with regard to the Aarhus Convention and EU and environmental law5 including the jurisprudence of the European Court of Justice.
+Concerning capacity-building activities a project has started in 2016 where an Austrian environmental NGO has developed a capacity-building programme focussing on administrative authorities dealing with environmental procedures ("KOMM Recht").
+The follow-up project "KOMM Recht reloaded" focussed on legal questions in relation to the requirements on access to justice with regard to the Aarhus Convention and EU and environmental law including the jurisprudence of the European Court of Justice.
 A practical guidebook and a legal study on Article 9 (3) of the Convention were elaborated as main output of these projects and are publicly available at the website of the NGO.
-These capacity-building activities with a focus on the requirements set out by the Convention will also involve academia.
-Also, within academia it can be noted that the Aarhus Convention is more frequently chosen as topic for various conferences such as the Umweltrechtsforum in 2015 or the Umweltrechtstage in 2014 and 2016.
-These conferences are normally attended by a wide number of legal professionals of both academia and administration as well as lawyers who are practising environmental law.